cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/operations.md

 cfy cluster brokers remove <broker name as it appears in the name field of the cfy cluster brokers list>
 ```

-After removing the broker, you can verify that the cluster is healthy by checking the brokers list, and the cluster status:
+After removing the broker, you can verify that the cluster is healthy by checking the broker's list, and the cluster status:
 ```bash
 cfy cluster brokers list
 cfy cluster status